Loading...

 • On-device redaction; zero-retention pathways.

-Blur faces/PII on device; enforce tenant/job-type zero-retention toggles.
+Blur faces and PII on device; enforce tenant/job-type zero-retention toggles.

 • RAG gateway with device hot-doc cache.

-Retrieve only the smallest, relevant chunks; cache job-type manuals/SOPs locally for offline.
+Retrieve only the smallest relevant chunks; cache job-type manuals and SOPs locally for offline use.

 • Offline-first state machine + resumable queues.